Postfix CDB Howto

 These instructions assume that you build Postfix from source code as described in the INSTALL document.
 Some modification may be required if you build Postfix from a vendor-specific source package.

-Postfix is compatible with two CDB implementations:
+Historically, Postfix has been compatible with two CDB implementations:

 % make tidy

-% make -f Makefile.init makefiles "CCARGS=-DHAS_CDB -I$CDB" \
+% make -f Makefile.init makefiles \

 % make